Gravitational

 covariant derivative of the acceleration

-the proper time of the particle in comoving reference frame.
+is the proper time of matter particle in

 The total

-density of the 4-force of the gravitational and electromagnetic fields and
+density of the 4-force of gravitational and electromagnetic fields and pressure

-pressure field is determined by transfer of the stress-energy tensors of the
+field is determined by transfer of the stress-energy tensors of the fields to

-fields to the right side of the equation of motion (2) and then applying the
+the right side of the equation of motion (2) and then applying the covariant

 tensor,